ElekiaM/ElekiaM/README.md

 - 👋 Hi, I’m @ElekiaM
 - 👀 I’m interested in GitHub...
-- 🌱 I’m currently learning Web Development...
+- 🌱 I’m currently learning Web Development AND DESIGN..
 - 💞️ I’m looking to collaborate on .with others..
 - 📫 How to reach me elekia.mbeta@gmail.com...

+THIS IS MY FIRST REPO AND I LIKE IT.

 <!---
 ElekiaM/ElekiaM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.